FJDoell/-Revature-Social-Network-Enterprise-/README.md

-# Revature Social Network Enterprise
+# Bender Social
-Themed around Avatar: The Last Airbender.
+A social media application themed around Avatar: The Last Airbender.

 In this social network, everyone is friends with everyone.
 As a user, you will be able to register and login to your account.
 When you successfully login, you are automatically friends with everyone which means you will see a feed of everyone's posts.
 Users can create a post and like other people's posts.
 Users may also post comments in response to posts.
 Users may also choose a bending style.